Tour guides

 It is difficult to summarize this territory in a few words, and you will have to stay there many times before you get an idea of its innumerable facets: the South, more quiet and soothing, with its shores of Kerala, the North, harsher, with its deserts, especially Rajasthan, and its Maharajas' palaces, the sprawling megacities that swarm with an innumerable population, like New Delhi, Calcutta, or even Bombay.
 Experience Varanasi with a stop in Benares, the holiest city in Uttar Pradesh, where people come to bathe on the ghats in the Ganges and where the bodies of the dead are burned.
 In short, adapt to the rhythm of its inhabitants and mingle with them in fantastic train rides.
 Take the opportunity to admire the panorama through the window: a real cinemascope show is offered to you.

-Tour Guides in India
+Tour guides India

 Five ideas for guided tours in India